cprimera/UDeltio/Phase2/Process.md

   - Backend is implemented
   - Basic frontend is implemented
   - Web app design is aproved by the team
-  - Distirbution of responsibilities is working, the initial plan does not have to be adjusted
   - **Sprint 1 Burn Down Chart**
   ![Sprint 1 Graph](sprint1_burndown.png)
   - ![Sprint 1 Task Duration](sprint1_task_duration.png)
+  - We have noticed a bit of a drop in performance during the sprint start.
+This was expected, as the team was getting familiar with Angular.js.
+  - **Overall performance discussion**: Distirbution of responsibilities is working, the initial plan does not have to be adjusted

 - **Sprint 2 Planning**
   - Add [Restangular](https://github.com/mgonto/restangular) to the frontend